-For those members no longer eligible or appropriate for the palliative care services, it is expected that members be discharged from utilizing the palliative care services benefit and that care be coordinated according to their eligibility for services and need.
+For those members no longer eligible or appropriate for the palliative care services, it is expected that members be discharged from utilizing the palliative care services benefit, that a reassessment be completed to document reason for discharge, and that care be coordinated according to their eligibility for services and need.
+For those admitted to the hospital, a skilled nursing facility, or other level of care for an extended period of time, it is expected that members be discharged from palliative care after reasonable attempts are made to coordinate care and develop a plan to transition care.
 For those eligible for and accepting of hospice or transplant services, members must be discharged from the Palliative Care Services benefit and transitioned to receive services under the new benefit or program.
 MCOs must document the reason for discharge as part of services.

-XII.
+XIII.
 SERVICES